-After we got out of the plane, there were two guys waiting for us and they brought us by motorized boat to the Yandup Lodge.
+After we had got out of the plane, there were two guys waiting for us and they brought us by motorized boat to the Yandup Lodge.
 This tiny isle is located just 2 or 3 kilometers away from the coast, so it took us about 5 or 7 minutes to get there.
-I sat quite close to the guy who steered the boat and we could chat a little bit.
+I sat quite close to the guy who steered the boat, and we could chat a little bit.
 He´s name was Thomás.
-On our way to Yandup we first passed another island which wasn´t really big.
+On our way to Yandup, we first passed another island which wasn´t really big.
 On this island was a village or a settlement, if you will.

-He did not speak English so our conversation limited to the spanish basics.
+He didn’t speak English so our conversation limited to the spanish basics.
 But I understood when he told me that this island is the place where he and his companion are living.
 He called this settlement “comunidad”.
 This comunidad was a place so much different from that what I was familiar to.
 So check out the pictures of it from the outside:

-It was early in the morning so it was difficult to catch sharp pictures while the boat was moving.
+It was early in the morning, so it was difficult to catch sharp pictures while the boat was moving.

 Soon we saw the Yandup Lodge.
 It is a tiny but a pretty beautiful islet.
 I liked the grass and the coconut trees.

-Accomodations and other “amenities” at Yandup
+Accommodations and other “amenities” at Yandup

 After we went ashore the other guy explained us a little bit about the mealtimes and the activity schedule.
-Unfortunately I forgot his name.
-Therefore I will call him Diego because I don´t like to speak about him as an “other guy”.
+Unfortunately, I forgot his name.
+Therefore, I will call him Diego because I don´t like to speak about him as “another guy”.

 We took the pics with the smartphone.
 So I apologize for the poor quality.
 Just click on each image to enlarge it.